 The Fitzpatrick Y-DNA study has found there are several large and distinct groups of Fitzpatricks.

 Aligning the results of the DNA study with historical records and genealogies has enabled some of these larger genetic groups to also be defined by geographic location.
-They are Fitzpatrick of Counties Tipperary, Kilkenny and Laois (FGC5494), Fitzpatrick of Bréifne (FGC11134 and L513), and Fitzpatrick of Iveagh, Co.
+They are Fitzpatrick of Counties Tipperary, Kilkenny and Laois (FGC5494), Fitzpatrick of Bréifne (FGC11134 and L513), MacGilpatrick of Iveagh and Newry Co.
+Down, Co.
 Kildare and Co.
-Louth (BY2849), and O'Mulpatrick of Bréifne
+Louth (BY2849), and O'Mulpatrick of Bréifne.

 There are also two other large groups that we can distinguish genetically, but at this stage we are unable to identify an Irish homeland; both groups are branches of haplotype CTS4466.